Clozapine N-Oxide (water soluble) - a technical review on stability, solubility and use in the lab

-No - we have found no evidence for Hello Bio CNO (water soluble) to be sensitive to light.
+No - we have found no evidence that Hello Bio CNO (water soluble) is sensitive to light.

-No - we have found no evidence for Hello Bio CNO (water soluble) to be sensitive to air.
+No - we have found no evidence that Hello Bio CNO (water soluble) is sensitive to air.

 You should weigh out the quantity of product that you require for your experiment as the amount of product in our vials isn’t weighed out accurately enough for direct addition of solution.